Callum Keith Rennie: 2002–present

 In Fall 2010, he played the lead role of Detective Brian Sullivan on Shattered, a series about a detective who suffers from multiple personality disorder.
 It aired in Canada on Global TV, followed by airings in other countries, though not the United States.
 Rennie received critical acclaim for his performance, and in 2011 won the Gemini and Leo awards for the role.
 Shattered was not renewed for a second season.

 His 2010 appearances on the big screen included the Canadian film Gunless, a Western comedy starring Paul Gross, as a bounty hunter on the trail of Gross' Montana Kid.
 He also reprised his role as Billy Tallent for a short appearance in Trigger.
 Trigger is part of several films set in the same universe as Hard Core Logo, directed again by Bruce McDonald; this one, starring Molly Parker and Tracy Wright, written by Daniel MacIvor, is about the reunion of two women who used to be in an alternative rock band together.
 Rennie also served as one of Trigger's executive producers.
 Another film, Faith, Fraud & Minimum Wage, based on Canadian playwright Josh MacDonald's play Halo, has been completed and is waiting for release.

 Rennie made a number of television appearances in 2011, including a supporting role on The Killing as Rick Felder, Detective Sarah Linden's fiancé.
 He also guest starred on Alphas, CSI: Miami and Rookie Blue.

 Rennie was also cast as a series regular on the NBC series The Firm.
 He plays Ray McDeere, the brother of the principal character, Mitch McDeere, played by Josh Lucas.
 It began airing as a midseason replacement for the 2011–12 season.

 In 2015, Rennie was cast as a main character for the second season of Amazon's The Man in the High Castle.
 He joined the cast in the role of Gary Connell, leader of the West Coast Resistance movement.

+Personal life

+Rennie likes painting and admires abstract expressionist artists such as Basquiat, Motherwell and Pollock (the Champion spark-plug logo tattoo on his right arm is an homage to Stuart Davis).
+He was an enthusiastic mountain climber in his youth and is an avid golfer.